Magnum Force: Plot

 While visiting the airport, Callahan helps deal with two men trying to hijack an airplane.
-He later meets rookies Phil Sweet, John Davis, Alan "Red" Astrachan, and Mike Grimes while visiting the police firing range.
-Sweet is an ex-United States Army Ranger and Vietnam veteran with great marksmanship skills.
-His friends are not that different.
-Another motorcycle cop shoots up a pool party, again leaving behind no usable evidence of his crime.
+He later meets rookie officers Phil Sweet, John Davis, Alan "Red" Astrachan, and Mike Grimes while visiting the police firing range.
+Sweet is an ex-Army Ranger and Vietnam veteran with great marksmanship skills, and his friends are not that different.
+Elsewhere, a motorcycle cop shoots up a pool party, leaving no usable evidence of his crime.

 As Callahan and Early take down criminals at a drugstore, a pimp murders a prostitute for withholding money from him.
 The next day, the pimp is killed by a patrolman.
 While investigating the scene, Callahan realizes that the culprit is a cop.
-He assumes him to be his old friend Charlie McCoy, who has become despondent and suicidal after leaving his wife, Carol.
+He assumes the culprit to be his old friend Charlie McCoy, who has become despondent and suicidal after leaving his wife Carol.
 Later, a motorcycle cop murders drug kingpin Lou Guzman.
 The killer, revealed to be Davis, encounters McCoy in the parking garage and guns him down.

 At an annual shooting competition, Callahan learns that Davis was the first officer to arrive after the murders of Guzman and McCoy.
-Callahan retrieves a slug from Davis' Colt and has ballistics match it to the bullets from the Guzman murder.
+He retrieves a slug from Davis' weapon and has ballistics match it to the bullets from the Guzman murder.
 Callahan begins to suspect that a secret death squad within the SFPD is responsible for the killings.
-Briggs insists that Ricca's former associate, Frank Palancio, is the real culprit.
-Callahan persuades Briggs to assign Davis and Sweet as back up for a raid on Palancio's offices.
-However, Palancio and his gang are tipped off via a phone call, Sweet is killed by a shotgun blast, and all of Palancio's men die in the ensuing shootout with the police.
+Briggs insists that Ricca's former Mafia associate, Frank Palancio, is the real culprit.
+Callahan persuades Briggs to assign Davis and Sweet as backup for a raid on Palancio's offices.
+However, Palancio and his gang of mafiosi are tipped off via a phone call, Sweet is killed by a shotgun blast, and all of Palancio's men die in the ensuing shootout.
 Palancio attempts to escape, but Callahan jumps on the hood of his car, causing him to lose control and crash into a crane, killing him.

 Briggs angrily suspends Callahan for the death of Sweet.
 After returning home, Callahan finds Davis, Astrachan, and Grimes waiting for him, presenting him with an ultimatum to side with them; Callahan refuses.
-While checking his mailbox, Callahan discovers a bomb left by the vigilantes and manages to defuse it.
+While checking his mailbox, Callahan discovers a bomb apparently left by the vigilantes and manages to defuse it.
 A second bomb, however, kills Early before Callahan can warn him.